You can Run for a Cause!

 To Fundraise for Kosair’s Children’s Hospital: CLICK HERE

-Team In Training is the world’s largest endurance sports training program, preparing people of all athletic abilities to run or walk a 26.2-mile marathon or a 13.1-mile half marathon, or to complete a 100-mile (century) bike ride or a triathlon.
+Team In Training is the world’s largest endurance sports training program, preparing people of all athletic abilities to run or walk a 26.2-mile marathon or a 13.1-mile half marathon, or to complete a 100-mile (century) bike ride, a triathlon, or a hike.
 In return for professional training and travel to one of many national event sites, participants raise valuable funds to support The Leukemia & Lymphoma Society’s (LLS’s) mission.
-Over the past 23 years, TNT has trained over 500,000 athletes while raising more than 1.2 billion dollars!
+Over the past 25 years, TNT has trained over half a million athletes while raising more than 1.3 billion dollars!
 LLS is the world’s largest voluntary health organization dedicated to funding blood cancer research and providing education and patient services.
 Our mission is to cure leukemia, lymphoma, Hodgkin’s disease and myeloma, and to improve the quality of life of patients and their families.

-To Fundraise for Team in Training: CLICK HERE
+To Fundraise for the Louisville Children’s Museum: CLICK HERE

 Team Lung Love (TLL) is an endurance sports training program focused exclusively on raising awareness and support for lung cancer.
 Marathoners, novice runners and walkers of all levels and ages are joining our official charity participation world-class events nationwide, providing an opportunity for survivors and all those impacted to add their voices to the lung cancer movement while bringing hope and compassion to millions.
 Together we are making a difference—one mile at a time!